Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Indecomposable weight blocks of weight two

 For the matrix $\gamma^1_{kl}$, the condition in the proposition says that if the $1_z(\gamma^1)$ column is to the right of the $1_y(\gamma^1)$ column then there must be at least one $z(\gamma^1)$ column further to its right, and if the $1_y(\gamma^1)$ column is to the right of the $1_z(\gamma^1)$ column then there must be a $y(\gamma^1)$ column further to its right.
-Either way, the $1_y(\gamma^1)$ and $1_z(\gamma^1)$ columns contain the $1$s corresponding to the only potentially abnormal nodes, and $\blam$ will once again be Kleshchev if we can manage to fill whichever of these columns is leftmost with $1$s.
-If the $1_y(\gamma^1)$ column occurs to the right of the $1_z(\gamma^1)$ column then at some stage we need to move an abnormal $1$ in the middle row; provided that there is a $1$ in the bottom row somewhere to its right, we can move it until it is below the abnormal $1$, at which point the previously addable node that was causing the abnormality will no longer be addable.
+Either way, the $1_y(\gamma^1)$ and $1_z(\gamma^1)$ columns contain the $1$s corresponding to the only nodes which potentially are not normal, and $\blam$ will once again be Kleshchev if we can manage to fill the leftmost of these columns with $1$s.
+If the $1_y(\gamma^1)$ column occurs to the right of the $1_z(\gamma^1)$ column then at some stage we need to move a $1$ corresponding to a node which is not normal in the middle row; provided that there is a $1$ in the bottom row somewhere to its right, we can move it until it is below this $1$, at which point the previously addable node that was causing the abnormality will no longer be addable.
 (That is, the ``10'' in the bottom row will have become a ``11.'')
-On the other hand, if the $1_z(\gamma^1)$ column occurs to the right of the $1_y(\gamma^1)$ column then at some stage we first to move an abnormal $1$ in the top row -- provided there is a $z(\gamma^1)$ somewhere to its right, we can move both its $1$s over until the abnormal $1$ is rendered normal, then we need to move the $1$ in the bottom row, which cannot be abnormal (but will only be good once the $1$ in the top row is dealt with).
+On the other hand, if the $1_z(\gamma^1)$ column occurs to the right of the $1_y(\gamma^1)$ column then at some stage we first to move a $1$ corresponding to a node which is not normal in the top row -- provided there is a $z(\gamma^1)$ somewhere to its right, we can move both its $1$s over until this $1$ is rendered normal, then we need to move the $1$ in the bottom row, which must be normal (but will only be good once the $1$ in the top row is dealt with).
 Either way, once the leftmost of the $1_y(\gamma^1)$ and $1_z(\gamma^1)$ columns has been filled with $1$s, we can proceed as in the $\alpha^1_k$ and $\beta^1_l$ cases. \end{proof}

 \begin{remark} Combining Proposition~\ref{Partitions} and Proposition~\ref{Kleshchevs}, a simple counting argument shows that there are $(y+2)(z+2)-1$ Specht modules and $(y+1)(z+1)$ simple modules in each block. \end{remark}